rrainey/DSKY-alarm-panel-replica/README.md

 * hardware - 3D-printable frame components designed using Fusion 360.
 STEP and Fusion source files available.
 Hardware models used in thie replica were derived from models found in the [AGC Mechanical CAD project](https://github.com/rrainey/agc-mechanical-cad).

+## Credits and Related Projects

+This project is inspired by work by Ben Krasnow creating a DSKY Electroluminescent Panel replica.
+You'll find information about that project in [this Applied Science video](https://www.youtube.com/watch?v=Z2o_Sp2-aBo) by Ben.
+Like Ben's E/L display, this project is driven by an AT SAMD21 microcontroller chip; the same chip is used in the multiple Adafruit microcontroller boards, including the Adafruit Trinket M0.

 ## DSKY Alarm Indicator Replica License

 Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
 See license.txt for additional details.